JvCoding5/JvCoding5/README.md

 ###

-<p align="center">I’m a technology and development enthusiast, always eager to learn new languages and tools to create efficient and impactful solutions.  <br>I’m interested in process automation, data analysis, and backend development.  <br>I’m dedicated, proactive, and open to challenges that expand my knowledge and contribute to meaningful projects.</p>
+<p align="left">I’m a technology and development enthusiast, always eager to learn new languages and tools to create efficient and impactful solutions.  <br>I’m interested in process automation, data analysis, and backend development.  <br>I’m dedicated, proactive, and open to challenges that expand my knowledge and contribute to meaningful projects.</p>

 ###